fyne-io/conf.fyne.io/index.md

 ## Fyne Conf 2019

 Fyne Conf is the world's first conference focused on the [Fyne toolkit](https://github.com/fyne-io/fyne), its community and the applications built around it.
-The event will be held on Friday 22nd November 2019.
+The event was held on Friday 22nd November 2019.

 This event is a chance to learn more about Fyne and how it can be used to build robust and performant cross platform applications.